 Sunday’s 15-inning game meant the Twins exhausted their bullpen and finally had to hand the ball to starter Hector Santiago, who appeared on short rest (he started Friday’s game) as the Twins’ ninth pitcher of the match.

-Santiago entered the game and he promptly gave up back-to-back jacks to lose the game and fell to 4-4 on the season.
+Santiago entered the game and he promptly gave up back-to-back jacks to lose the game.
+He fell to 4-4 on the season.

 The Twins kept the game close, thanks to Joe Mauer.
 Mauer, looking like the star of yesteryear, had four hits on Sunday, including a double and home run.
 But it wasn’t enough.